P-p-H-d/mlib/README.md

 object shall be a global variable initialized with the ISHARED\_PTR\_STATIC\_INIT macro.

-This function is created only if the INIT method is defined in the oplist and if the NEW method has been disabled in the oplist.
+This method is only created only if the INIT & NEW methods are provided and not disabled.

 ##### void name\_clear(name\_t shared)